Customer Reviews

 Rock Tumbler Map

-We have been selling tumblers for a few years and see lots of rock tumblers going to Alaska, the Northwest, New England, the Great Lakes Region and the Southwest.
+We have been selling tumblers for years, and we see lots of rock tumblers going to Alaska, the Northwest, New England, the Great Lakes Region and the Southwest.
 The residents of states in these regions purchase more rock tumblers per capita than the national average.

 We have some ideas why tumblers are so popular with the people who live in these areas...